Miley Cyrus Showcases Curves In T-Shirt & Tight Jeans As She Flaunts PDA With Cody Simpson

 Later, the pair were seen holding hands, proving that their relationship is still going strong just a few weeks after they sparked romance rumors when bring photographed as the pair kissed.

-As many fans already know, Miley and Cody have been friends for a very long time, and after Cyrus split with her longtime love, husband Liam Hemsworth, and then girlfriend Kaitlynn Carter, she had apparently found a love connection within that friendship.
+As many fans already know, Miley and Cody have been friends for a very long time, and after Cyrus split with her longtime love, husband Liam Hemsworth, and then-girlfriend Kaitlynn Carter, she had apparently found a love connection within that friendship.

 “It is early, but their friendship is long-standing and deeper than people realize.
 Though they originally met during their own wilder phases, they’re both sober now and are focused on health, work, and spending time together.
 Seems pretty ideal to me,” Cody’s manager Matt Zeidman told People Magazine of the couple’s growing romance.